openturing/turing/README.md

 #  Viglet Turing - Coming soon
-Viglet Turing is a technology platform that uses natural language processing (NLP) and machine learning to reveal insights from large amounts of unstructured data.
+Platform that uses natural language processing (NLP) and machine learning to provide more intelligent data.
+Choose your favorite NLP as CoreNLP and OpenText Content Analytics, and index your content in Solr with higher added value.
+Train and manages models for your learning machine like Google Tensorflow.